orblivion/ntfy/.sandstorm/README_DETAILS.md

     * See how fast that updates?
     * Do I keep all my existing topics?
 Or at least the same notification configs for UnifiedPush even if it changes topics?
     * If so, that makes the jettison-restart strategy (in case of compromise) fast.
+* Do UnifiedPush messages get cached?
+Are there any other differences with UP?